mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 In the 8 TB range, there aren't many drives below 7200 RPM, but you can go up to 10k RPM.
 For my NAS, speeds above 7200 RPM wouldn't make a difference because the bottleneck is the network.
 A 10k RPM drive would be louder and consume more power but offer no practical gain in performance.

 I initially tried checking [Backblaze's hard drive stats](https://www.backblaze.com/blog/backblaze-drive-stats-for-2021/) to avoid failure-prone disks, but they use drives on the pricier side.
-At one point, I was considering $400 drives for their impressively low 0.5% failure rate, and then I realized it's irrational to spend twice as much money to reduce failure rate by a few percent.
+At one point, I was considering $400 drives for their impressively low 0.5% failure rate, but I realized it's irrational to spend twice as much to reduce the failure rate by a few percent.

 The last pitfall to avoid is shingled magnetic recording (SMR) technology.
 ZFS [performs poorly on SMR drives](https://www.servethehome.com/wd-red-smr-vs-cmr-tested-avoid-red-smr/), so if you're building a NAS, avoid [known SMR drives](https://www.truenas.com/community/resources/list-of-known-smr-drives.141/).
 If the drive is labeled as CMR, that's conventional magnetic recording, which is fine for ZFS.